 Accurate Coronavirus Information

-Bottom line: The best way to reduce US death rates now is immediate complete physical distancing.
+Bottom line: The best way to reduce health and economic impacts is to:

+Wear a mask.
+Go outside to sociallze.
 Don't touch anyone but your partner, or people you are caretaking.
-Don't get within six feet of anyone else without wearing a bandana.
-If you have masks—donate them to your local hospital or clinic to keep health care workers at work).
+Don't get within six feet of anyone else without covering your face with a reusable cloth mask.
+If you have disposable masks—donate them to your local hospital or clinic to keep health care workers at work).